HL7/cgm/input/pagecontent/index.md

 5. **Prepare FHIR Bundle**: When a submission is triggered (either scheduled or manual), the Data Submitter prepares a FHIR Bundle containing the relevant CGM data, conforming to the specified profiles and requirements.

-6. **POST Bundle to EHR**: The Data Submitter issues a POST request to send the prepared FHIR Bundle to the EHR's FHIR Base URL.
+6. **POST Bundle to EHR**: The Data Submitter issues a POST request to send the prepared FHIR Bundle to the EHR.

 This workflow ensures that the Data Submitter is properly authorized, respects the EHR's submission preferences, and securely transmits CGM data in a standardized format.
 The combination of scheduled submissions and manual triggers provides flexibility and ensures that the EHR receives up-to-date CGM data as needed.